ahrebel/primatevision2.0/README.md

    ```bash
    pip install pyqt5
    ```
-   This is required only if you want to use the PrimateVision GUI.
+   This is required only if you want to use the mako GUI.

 ---